 Comments: In response to our recommendation, the Department of Homeland Security has taken steps to review these potentially duplicative investments, including whether there are opportunities to consolidate them.
 For example, the department's chief IT enterprise architect reported to us that the department had determined that both the ICE and CBP booking applications use the same immigration database while serving mission needs that are unique to each of these agencies.
 In addition, the department has continued to identify opportunities to share information between the two applications.
 For example, in August 2014, the chief enterprise architect reported that a memorandum of understanding was made between ICE and CBP to share detention-related data between the booking applications.
 More recently the department decided to evaluate moving its current suite of immigration-related applications--including the two that were part of our recommendation--to a cloud-based solution.
 Specifically, the department in April 2015 requested information from contractors (via a RFI--Request for Information) as part of formulating plans to create a cloud computing solution that would serve the department's immigration needs.
 As part of this, the department plans to examine whether a single application can be utilized to serve ICE and CPB immigration functions.
-According to DHS, the timeline for this examination, including the initiation of the cloud deployment, is early calendar year 2016.
+According to DHS, the timeline for this examination, including the initiation of the cloud deployment, will be completed in 2016.

 Recommendation: To better ensure agencies avoid duplicative investments, the Secretary of Homeland Security should direct appropriate officials to address the potentially duplicative investments identified in this report, including assessing the extent to which a single system could meet Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE) immigration enforcement booking requirements.